Good, Cheap, Fast: The dilemma of providing ideal service

 Can we ever have all three?
 If you’re talking in extremes, I’d say the answer is no. An award-winning web site design done in three days for under $500 is either a scam or poor business management.
 In the real world, one of these three factors (time, quality or cost) would need to give.
 In less extreme examples, I have personally benefited from rush projects, done completely to my standard and for a fair price.
 The key is relationships.
 Once you build a good relationship with a business owner or contractor, you can work with them to achieve a good balance of all three.

-As for me and the mechanic, I paid well under what the dealership would have charged me, fulfilled my inspection until 2014 and had my car back in just a few hours.
-So regardless of what that sign hanging in his window said, I think I just might have gotten away with choosing a little bit of all three!
+As for me and the mechanic, I paid well under what the dealership would have charged me, fulfilled my inspection for the year and had my car back in just a few hours.
+So regardless of what that sign hanging in his window said, I think I just might have gotten away with getting a little bit of all three!